MostafaAshrySOPC/oracle-sql-training/README.md

-# Oracle SQL Training with HR Schema
+# Oracle SQL & Oracle APEX Training with HR Schema

-📘 Interactive Oracle SQL training slides and labs designed for beginners and intermediate learners.
-Built using the Oracle HR schema, this resource walks through real-world SQL examples with explanations, diagrams, and hands-on practice.
+📘 Interactive Oracle SQL and Oracle APEX training slides and labs designed for beginners and intermediate learners.
+Built using the Oracle HR schema, this resource walks through real-world SQL and APEX examples with explanations, diagrams, and hands-on practice.

 ---